dhis2/training-docs/content/tracker_use/tracker_capture_trainer_guide.md

 ## Time Requirements

-Live Demo: 1 hour
+Live Demo: 2 hours

-Hands-on Exercises: 30 minutes

 ## Background

 Tracker capture is a module for individual, itemized data collection.

-Tracker capture data entry is organised by program, which is the equivalent of patient registry or other similar data collection tool.
+Tracker capture data entry is organised by program, which is the equivalent of patient registry or other similar data collection tools.
 As programs are entered on an individual basis, program based data is entered based on the report or enrollment date as defined by the programs requirements.
 Tracker capture by design is not anonymous in nature, and therefore person details are attached to each event.

 In this demo, the **COVID-19 (Vaccine Registry and Case-based surveillance)** demo programs that have been created will be used to demonstrate the features of tracker capture.